BattleDemon/IT-Journal-App/README.md

 ### Flowchart

-Belows is the flowchart on what order i want to follow.
+Belows is the flowchart on what order I wish to complete the assingment.
+Unfortionately after the making of the below Flowchart I added a new section on Suggested systems which goes between the End section and if I Have more time.

 ![screenshot](Flowchart.png)